Shanghai2017/add-in-workshop/README.md

 # add-in-workshop
-Lessons and answers for Office Add-in Workshop
+Modules and supporting information for the Office Add-in Workshop.